Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/Wenjing_solution.md

-# Topic: The impact of various deterrents on children’s consumption of sweets-from Lea
+# Topic: The impact of various deterrents on children’s consumption of sweets–From Lea

 ## Load the file (btw. remove the missing values)

-### quick overview of the data
+### Get Quick Overview of the data

 1.The file consists of two sheets: “Intervention data” and “questionaire”.